Appleton, Minnesota

 Appleton is a city in Swift County, Minnesota, United States.
 Its population was 1,412 at the 2010 census.
 The town is home to a vacant medium-security prison, the Prairie Correctional Facility, which is wholly owned and operated by Corrections Corporation of America.
 Appleton also includes a plant-protein factory operated by Eat Just, Inc.

 Elmer A. Benson, who served as a United States Senator and as governor of Minnesota, was born in Appleton on September 22, 1895.
-Appleton is also home to many retirees and military veterans.
 All of its twenty-odd streets, except Minnesota Street, are named for local veterans who died in combat.

 History

 Appleton was laid out in 1872, and named after Appleton, Wisconsin.
 A post office has been in operation at Appleton since 1873.
 Appleton was incorporated in 1881.

 Gethsemane Episcopal Church, on North Hering Street at Snelling Avenue, was built in 1879 and was listed on the National Register of Historic Places in 2011.